 The Vieques cleanup involves high explosive munitions, including bombs, projectiles, mortars, rockets, grenades, and submunitions, which are designed to be destructive, rather than toxic or poisonous.
 Cleanup workers also encounter white phosphorous, flares, and spotting charges, which are designed to product heat, light, or puffs of smoke.
-The vast majority of these munitions are classified as unexploded ordnance (UXO) because they have been fuzed and fired, but somehow failed to explode as expected.
+The munitions on Vieques are classified as unexploded ordnance (UXO) because they have been fuzed and fired, but somehow failed to explode as expected.
 UXO items are especially dangerous because they are set to explode and may do so without warning.
 The Vieques cleanup does not involve toxic chemical weapons.